 Who are these servants and handmaids that will be employed by the children of Israel?
 The prophet Amos 9:12 calls them "the remnant of Edom" which he says Israel will "possess" in the last days (Amos 9:12).
 Edom, like Idumea, is a term used to designate "the world."
 These remnants of "the world," righteous enough to be spared from destruction, are still strangers to the covenant - folks who are "honorable, clean living men, but they have not embraced the Gospel (Gospel Doctrine and Covenants Commentary, pg.
 149).

-Imagine the jolly fit of amusement that overtook me when I realized for the first time that it looks like these two practices, hated by Christianity (for some obvious reasons) will be in full force during the reign of Christ upon the earth for a thousand years.
+Imagine the jolly fit of amusement that overtook me when I realized for the first time that it looks like these two practices, hated by all of Christendom, will be in full force during the reign of Christ upon the earth for a thousand years.
 Will they look the same as they have in the past?
 I highly doubt it, and for the simple reason that they will be practiced by people of higher quality.
 Perhaps the institutions themselves are not evil - after all, not only did the Lord command the Israelites to take certain captives of their enemies, but there is even servitude in heaven.
 We are told that those who "did not abide [God's] law" are "appointed...ministering servants, to minister for those who are worthy of a far more, and an exceeding, and an eternal weight of glory (D&C 132:16-17)

 Are you equally amused?
 What say ye?